Objectives for Sonic Design Damping Feet

 cabinet movement magnitude was presented.
 An 8" woofer vibrating at 50 Hz with

-(6 millionths of a metre).
-The cabinet in this example is assumed to be free floating
+m, (6 millionths of a metre).
+The cabinet in this example is assumed to be free

-in air, attached to nothing.
-The conclusion that the resulting movement is small
+floating in air, attached to nothing.
+The conclusion that the resulting movement

-so little.
+ever so little.
 This is simply not so.
-A high Q resonance will multiply the movements
+A high Q resonance will multiply the

-until they become quite noticeable.
-The free floating approach should be the goal.
+movements until they become quite noticeable.
+The free floating approach should

-Until now it has been hard to design a foot made from rubber that is soft enough.
+be the goal.
+Until now it has been hard to design a foot made from rubber that

-Also, it has been impossible to prevent foam materials from gradually settling
+is soft enough.
+Also, it has been impossible to prevent foam materials from

 Now Sonic Design can offer a foot made from a special engineering foam